0x48piraj/wrong8007/README.md

 You can TOTALLY ignore the following section if you just want to use the tool but if you're a forensic nerd, shall we?

-#### “The Urban Legend of Multipass Hard Disk Overwrite” and DoD 5220-22-M
+#### "The Urban Legend of Multipass Hard Disk Overwrite" and DoD 5220-22-M

 In 1996, Peter Gutmann presented a paper ([`GUT96`](http://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.htm)) at a USENIX Security Symposium in which he claimed that overwritten data could be recovered using [magnetic force microscopy (MFM)](https://en.wikipedia.org/wiki/Magnetic_force_microscope) and [scanning tunneling microscopy (STM)](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope) techniques.

 This seminal paper alerted many people to the possibility that data which had been overwritten on an HDD could be recovered using such techniques.

-Lacking other research in this area, and despite a lack of corroboration, many of those people adopted Gutmann’s conclusions and recommendations and have ever since believed that multiple overwrites are required to effectively render remnant data irretrievable.
+Lacking other research in this area, and despite a lack of corroboration, many of those people adopted Gutmann's conclusions and recommendations and have ever since believed that multiple overwrites are required to effectively render remnant data irretrievable.

-Gutmann’s ultimate recommendation was that no fewer than 35 (!) overwrite passes should be performed to ensure that the original data cannot be retrieved.
+Gutmann's ultimate recommendation was that no fewer than 35 (!) overwrite passes should be performed to ensure that the original data cannot be retrieved.

-However, in the context of current HDD technology, there are several problems with Gutmann’s work:
+However, in the context of current HDD technology, there are several problems with Gutmann's work:

 - Gutmann focused on two disk technologies - modified frequency modulation and run-length-limited encoding - that rely on detection of a narrow range of analog signal values and have not been used for HDDs in the last 10-15 years.
 Modern HDDs use various kinds of partial-response maximum-likelihood (PRML) sequence detection that uses statistical techniques to determine the maximum likelihood value associated with multiple signal detections ([`WRIG08`](http://www.springerlink.com/content/408263ql11460147/)).

 - Further, areal density (density of data per square unit of area, the product of bit-per-inch linear density and track-per-inch track density) has increase by at least three orders of magnitude ([`SOBE04`](http://www.actionfront.com/whitepaper/Drive-Independent%20Data%20Recovery%20Ver14Alrs.pdf), [`WIKI08`](http://en.wikipedia.org/wiki/File:Hard_drive_capacity_over_time.png)) since the publication the Gutmann paper.
 To achieve such densities, head positioning actuators have become significantly more accurate and repeatable.

-- Moreover, Gutmann’s work paper was theoretical, and I am not aware of any practical validation that data could be recovered using the techniques he described.
+- Moreover, Gutmann's work paper was theoretical, and I am not aware of any practical validation that data could be recovered using the techniques he described.

-> And that's how Gutmann’s work resulted in the formation of an urban legend: that the US government requires a 3-pass overwrite and specifies it in DoD 5220-22-M.
+> And that's how Gutmann's work resulted in the formation of an urban legend: that the US government requires a 3-pass overwrite and specifies it in DoD 5220-22-M.

 #### What about those often-cited US Government standards?